 The low carb high-fat ketogenic and Paleo diets can prevent Alzheimer's in addition to aiding weight loss, according to neurologist Dr. David Perlmutter.

 "Your key to weight loss is to eat more fat.
-Eat fat, get thin," Perlmutter, author of Grain Brain, told Fox News.
+Eat fat, get thin," according to Perlmutter, author of Grain Brain.
 Perlmutter said carbohydrate restriction is the key to weight loss and protecting brain health.

 Ideally, you should eat no more than 60 to 80 grams of carbs a day, said Perlmutter, who said a high-carb diet causes blood sugar spikes, which fuel inflammation.
 Inflammation is what spurs most degenerative diseases, including diabetes, dementia, heart disease and cancer, he explained.